Kasai, Democratic Republic of the Congo: What to pack, what to wear, and when to go [2024]

 Voltage step down adapter

-A plug adapter that supports outlet types C, D and E. Ensure that you get the right kind.
-Many adapters that you can buy are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C, D and E. Make sure to choose the right kind.
+Many adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

 About your travel guide